-DUE DATE: This Follow-up Report must be submitted within 90 days of the completion n of $th\epsilon$ --- ------ -------------- initiative.

-CONTACT: If you require assistance, contact us at communityinvestments@regina.ca.

-SUBMIT: An electronic copy of the report and required attachments to communityinvestments@regina.ca OR mail or deliver to the following address:
+- DUE DATE: This Follow-up Report must be submitted within 90 days of the completion of the initiative. - CONTACT: If you require assistance, contact us at communityinvestments@regina.ca. - SUBMIT: An electronic copy of the report and required attachments to communityinvestments@regina.ca OR mail or deliver to the following address:

-City of Regina - Community Investments Parks, Recreation & Cultural Services

-6th Floor, City Hall, PO Box 1790, Regina SK S4P 3C8
+City of Regina - Community Investments Parks, Recreation & Cultural Services 6th Floor, City Hall, PO Box 1790, Regina SK S4P 3C8

-PAYMENT: The final 20 per cent of the approved funding amount is released after the priorities and built on the principles of accountability and transparency.
+- PAYMENT: The final 20 per cent of the approved funding amount is released after the Follow- Up Report has been reviewed and approved by the City. - IMPACT: The City implements an outcomes-based program that is aligned with corporate priorities and built on the principles of accountability and transparency.
 The information and performance measurements provided in this follow-up report are shared with the public and reported to City Council to illustrate the impacts/benefits to the community.